Depth to Anatomy: Organ Localization from Depth Images for Automated Patient Table Positioning in Radiology Workflow: Introduction

-\paragraph{Intermediate 3D representations for internal anatomy estimation.} Several approaches address the prediction of internal anatomy by first deriving an intermediate 3D representation from depth images, which is then used to infer internal structures.
+\paragraph{Parametric body-model-based internal anatomy estimation.} Several approaches address the prediction of internal anatomy by first deriving an intermediate 3D representation of the body, which is then used to infer internal structures.
 Building on the integration of statistical human body models with internal anatomy, recent research has extended the widely adopted Skinned Multi-Person Linear (SMPL) model \citep{loper2015smpl} to incorporate internal organ representations.
 The original SMPL is a parametric, skinned 3D body model that encodes human pose and shape with a low-dimensional set of learned parameters, enabling the synthesis of realistic body meshes through linear blend skinning.
 Guo et al. \citep{guo2022smpl} proposed SMPL-A, which augments SMPL with deformable internal organ geometries, allowing organ shapes to adapt dynamically with body pose.
-While effective in modeling pose-aware internal anatomy, SMPL-A requires a patient-specific full-body mesh to initialize internal organ shapes, limiting its generalizability and real-time applicability in clinical environments.
+While effective in modeling pose-aware internal anatomy, SMPL-A requires a patient-specific full-body mesh to initialize internal organ shapes, limiting its generalizability and applicability in clinical environments.
 Similarly, OSSO \citep{keller2022osso} and BOSS \citep{shetty2023boss} infer internal organ shapes and locations by optimizing anatomical plausibility within the SMPL framework based on external body surface meshes.
+However, these methods are constrained by a limited scope: OSSO focuses exclusively on the skeletal system, and BOSS models only 12 specific anatomical structures.
 Extending this paradigm, the HIT (Human Internal implicit Tissues) framework \citep{keller2024hit} employs a deep implicit function to predict continuous volumetric tissue distributions conditioned on a parametric body surface mesh.
-HIT leverages large-scale synthetic datasets and a canonical space aligned with SMPL to infer anatomically coherent internal structures.
-Despite promising results, these SMPL-based approaches depend on accurate surface mesh reconstruction and template fitting, which are computationally intensive.
-The LOOC framework \citep{henrich2025looc} introduces an implicit volumetric model to infer internal organ locations and approximate shapes from depth-derived surface point clouds.

-\paragraph{Prediction of 2D organ projections.} Recent studies by \cite{geissler2025predicting} and \cite{kats2025internal} successfully utilize convolutional neural networks (CNNs) that operate directly on depth maps to predict 2D projections of organs in the coronal plane.
-These works demonstrate that CNNs can effectively extract spatial cues from external body surfaces to infer accurate organ locations.
+While HIT achieves anatomically coherent internal structures, it focuses on general tissue distributions rather than the localization of discrete, individual organs.